trueheart78/book-notes/go-programming-language/ch062-channels.md

 bug.
 Unlike garbage vars, leaked Gs are not automatically collected, so it is important to make sure that Gs terminate themselves when they are no longer needed.

-The choice between uC and bC, and a bC's capacity, may bother affect the correctness of an app. uC gives strong sync guarantees because every send op is sync'd with its corresponding receive; with bCs these are decoupled.
-Also, on a bC the upper bound is known, it's not unusual to create a bC of that size and perform all the sends before the firt val is received.
+The choice between uC and bC, and a bC's capacity, may both affect the correctness of an app. uC gives strong sync guarantees because every send op is sync'd with its corresponding receive; with bCs these are decoupled.
+Also, on a bC the upper bound is known, it's not unusual to create a bC of that size and perform all the sends before the first val is received.
 Failure to allocate proper capacity would cause a deadlock.

 C buffering may also affect performance.
 Imagine three cooks in a cake shop, each with a different